PALO ALTO – AREA MAP VIEW

 ON HOW I SEE THIS WONDERFUL TOWN …

 ARRIVAL INTO THE EPICENTER OF SILICON VALLEY:

 It is known, and so it remains, as a place where people arrive with dreams and end up complaining about endless people walking about texting, rarely greeting one another.
 Dreams come in many forms.
-When you first arrive you may expect (which I assure you is unlikely) to run into world-changing power-men like Alex Karp looking at this page on his mobile phone as he walks past.
-No, Alex ** is not easy to find.
-Trust me!
-Even after 5 years, Palo Alto’s coolest Tech CEO has been “spotted” only once by me.
-(More: about Palantir’s visionary).
+When you first arrive you may expect (which I assure you is unlikely) to run into world-changing power-men and women.
+This is meeting with the CEO’s of the valley is rare.

 At “Town & Country” (founded 60 years ago as a ranch-style “village” of shops) you will hear someone say that she had a “list of people to meet”.
 The list is short and limited to Priscilla Chan, “Mr. Zuckerberg”, and the right personal trainer.